 Conclusion

 This object currently appears to be uncatalogued in major astronomical databases.
 Further investigation—including deeper imaging or spectroscopy—may be warranted.
 For now, it remains an intriguing ghost in the Hickson 68 field.
+As astrophotographers, we often chase beauty—but moments like this remind me we’re also data collectors, sometimes stumbling into science.
+Whether this object turns out to be known or new, that thrill of the unknown is why I keep pointing my telescope upward.

 Next Steps